Reflections on the Role of the Facilitator in Our Choice Collective Pilot Project

 Understanding Topic Knowledge

 Our Pilot Project revealed significant variations in baseline knowledge among different groups.
 Some found early sessions on consumer rights too basic, while others needed more time to grasp the concepts.
-Reflecting on this, we now understand the importance of assessing each group’s existing knowledge and familiarity with topics, to tailor content for better engagement and learning outcomes.
+Reflecting on this, we now understand the importance of assessing each group’s existing knowledge and familiarity with topics to tailor content for better engagement and learning outcomes.

 Collaborating and Sharing Stories

-Throughout the Project, we saw how valuable it was for groups to hear stories from other coops.
+Throughout the Project, we saw how valuable it was for groups to hear stories from other Collectives.
 This not only validated their own experiences but also provided practical insights and solutions.
 We began proactively sharing these stories to build confidence and knowledge across the groups.

 For more insights on the facilitator role and our evolving practices, check out the Facilitator Guide Resource we developed from the learnings of this pilot project.